MatthewTitmas/A-Program-a-Day/README.md

-# A-Program-a-Day
+# Day 5
-The programs created for my "A Program a Day" blog.
+The source code for my version of both linear and binary searches